Home chevron_right Trails chevron_right Arctic Circle Trail

 label Tags

-arctic tundra wilderness point-to-point moderate greenland hut-to-hut summer hiking remote backcountry lakes long-distance
+arctic tundra lake district wilderness point-to-point moderate greenland summer hiking remote self-supported subarctic

 share Share this trail